 Ingredients

-• 2 lbs. mustard greens, such as Nature’s Greens (pre-washed/trimmed greens are often sold in 1 lb. bags)
+- 2 pounds mustard greens, such as Nature’s Greens (pre-washed/trimmed greens are often sold in 1-pound bags)

-• 8 sliced bacon, diced (thick-cut is preferable)
+- 8 slices bacon, diced (thick-cut is preferable)

-• 1/2 tsp. to 1 tsp crushed red pepper flakes
+- 1/2 teaspoon to 1 teaspoon crushed red pepper flakes (use as much/little as you like)

-• 1 TBSP olive oil (or other cooking oil)
+- 1 tablespoon olive oil (or other cooking oil)

 Instructions

-1. In a large, lidded pot set over medium high heat, add the greens and stock.
+- In a large lidded pot set over medium-high heat, add the greens and stock.
 Stir and toss as they begin to cook and wilt down.
-Once they’ve all been moistened and are wilting, leave the greens to cook and simmer in the stock, partially covered (the lid should be fully closed) for about 10 to 15 minutes.
+Once they’ve all been moistened and are wilting, leave the greens to cook and simmer in the stock, partially covered (the lid shouldn’t be fully closed) for about 10 to 15 minutes.
 Much of the stock will have evaporated by the point.

-4. Reduce the heat a little, if needed, and cook the onion for a couple of minutes until tender (you can add a little more oil, if necessary).
+- Reduce the heat a little, if needed, and cook the onion for a couple of minutes until tender (you can add a little more oil, if necessary).
 Add the garlic and chili flakes and cook for another couple of minutes.
-Add the greens back into the pot, along with the vinegar and sugar.
+Add the greens back into the pot, along with the vinegar and sugar, using as much/little of those things as you see fit.
+Start conservatively and then you can always add as you like.
 Stir everything and allow the greens to simmer along with the seasonings, to pick up their flavors; about 5 minutes.
+Taste and adjust any of the seasonings and flavors as you like.